open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 ### Create a Docker container to run the Synchronizer

-Synchronizers run in their own Docker containers, and these containers are defined on a per-configuration basis.
-For the devel configuration, the Docker containers are defined in [xos/configurations/devel/docker-compose.yml](https://github.com/open-cloud/xos/blob/master/xos/configurations/devel/docker-compose.yml).
+Synchronizers run in their own Docker containers, and these containers are defined in the [Docker Compose files](https://docs.docker.com/compose/compose-file/) in each configuration.
+For the devel configuration, we'll need to modify [xos/configurations/devel/docker-compose.yml](https://github.com/open-cloud/xos/blob/master/xos/configurations/devel/docker-compose.yml).

 Using the `xos_synchronizer_openstack` as an example, create a new section as